GianlucaLostuzzo/thesis_poc/README.md

 Click "Save".

+After these steps navigate to localhost:80 for activating the UI of Appsmith.<br> The first time you'll be required to fill out the sign up form: <br>
+<img src="./assets/appsmith.png" width = 500/><br>

 <h2> Usage </h2>

-In your browser navigate to localhost:80, this will open the UI of Appsmith.

-If it is the first time you'll see this and you'll be required to fill out the sign up form:<br>
-<img src="./assets/appsmith.png" width = 500/><br>

-After the first time it will always sign in automatically.